ning-github/ServiceManager/README.md

-# ServiceManagerCouch
+# ServiceManagerBasic

-A Node.js service manager using a basic service example and Couchbase Server.
+A Node.js service manager using a basic service example.